 Pfizer rose 1.1 percent to $25.64 at 4 p.m.
 New York time.
 The stock is up 18 percent since the start of the year.

-Primary-care drugs make up Pfizer’s top-selling products (PFE), and include the erectile dysfunction pill Viagra, pain therapy Lyrica and the arthritis treatment Celebrex.
+Primary-care drugs make up Pfizer’s top-selling products (PFE:US), and include the erectile dysfunction pill Viagra, pain therapy Lyrica and the arthritis treatment Celebrex.

 Before the firings, Pfizer had about 3,000 primary-care salespeople and managers, according to PharmaForce International, which tracks drugmaker sales forces and provides market intelligence.